Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Acknowledgments

 \section{Acknowledgments}

-The work of MG is partially supported by the National Science Foundation under Grants No.~PHY-2412071.
+We thank Amanda Cooper-Sarkar, Olaf Behnke, Tom Cridge, Louis Lyons, Robert Thorne, CTEQ-TEA colleagues, and participants of PDF4LHC-PHYSTAT meetings for conversations on uncertainty quantification for QCD parameters determined in PDF fits.
+We thank Tie-Jiun Hou for help on the CT25 analysis.
+The work of MG is partially supported by the National Science Foundation under Grant No.~PHY-2412071.
 KM was supported in part by the US National Science Foundation under Grant PHY-2310497.
 PMN and SD are grateful for support from the Wu-Ki Tung Endowed Chair in particle physics.
 The work of SD was also supported by the National Natural Science Foundation of China under Grant number 12475079.
-The work of CPY is supported by the U.S. National Science Foundation under Grants No. PHY-2310291.
+The work of CPY is supported by the U.S. National Science Foundation under Grant No. PHY-2310291.